-When taking the quiz, do not look at your notes, but instead ask yourself how each of the concepts relates to one another.
+When taking the quiz, do not look at your notes; instead, ask yourself how each concept relates.

 This way, you will be able to remember the information, and it will help you assess your strengths and weaknesses.

-It is also essential to make sure that you take practise exams to see how well you are likely to do on the real thing.
+It is also essential to make sure that you take practice exams to see how well you are likely to do on the real thing.

-Studying for exams can be a difficult task, but you can make the process a little bit easier by following these tips.
+Studying for exams can be difficult, but following these tips can make the process easier.